jvmxgs/airbnb-docker/README.md

     git checkout main
     ```

 5. Copy the example environment file and configure it with your SMTP credentials.
-You can create an account at [ethereal.email](https://ethereal.email) and use their SMTP service for testing:

     ```bash
     cp .env.example .env